Mental health and wellbeing

 Your local LTA venue welfare officer can also provide signposting advice.

-These organisations can provide general information and advice if you're worried about someone, want to know more about different types of mental health issues, or if you have had a recent diagnosis or issue yourself and want to connect with others who can relate.
+The organisations below can also provide general information and advice if you're worried about someone, want to know more about different types of mental health issues, or if you've had a recent diagnosis or issue yourself and want to connect with others who can relate.

 Several helpful apps are also available which can offer wellbeing advice & support, these include: